uj-robotics/krakrobot2016-online/tutorial.md

 ``python main.py -m maps/1.map -r <your_file_path>``

 However note that we cannot see many details, as the animation is too fast.
-We can force the simulator to render more frames by passing argument frame_dt .
+We can force the simulator to render more frames by passing argument frame_dt (however be careful not to render too many frames for long runs, our simulator is RAM consuming at the moment :) .
 Note that you can also alter simulation speed.

 ``python main.py -m maps/1.map -r <your_file_path> --frame_dt=0.01``